<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 AdobeStock_291456819

-Because the hybrid office will be both a different way of working and a tailored solution for your organization, the space transition team should go through a discovery period to gain a deeper understanding of organizational goals, culture, and structure.
-Initially, it may be challenging for employees to see beyond the current pandemic situation.
-It is important to discuss how the organization has changed, as an understanding of the more temporary solutions necessitated by the pandemic can help guide future decisions about setting up a hybrid workplace.
+Because the hybrid office will be a different way of working and a tailored solution for your government office, the space transition team should go through a discovery period to better understand departmental goals, culture, and structure.
+Initially, it may be challenging for employees to see beyond the current workplace.
+It is important to discuss how the department has changed during the pandemic, as an understanding of the more temporary solutions necessitated by the pandemic can help guide future decisions about setting up a hybrid workplace.

 A sample of issues to address include: